suriyun-production/turnbase-rpg-docs/docs/pages/022-daily-rewarding.md

 * * *

-The reward list will be loaded based on daily reward data ID, which is bring from `Daily Reward` field
+The reward list will be loaded based on daily reward data ID, which is bring from daily reward data which will be set in `Daily Reward` field

 ![](../images/022/5.png)